Hat Knitting Tips And Hat Size Chart

 Important Hat Knitting Tip

-Also, keep in mind that if you use a very stretchy yarn or stitch pattern like ribbing you'll need to take that into account.
+And keep in mind, if you use a stretchy yarn or stitch pattern like ribbing you'll need to take that into account.

-What that means is you may need to leave even more negative ease so that your hat won't be too loose.
+What that means is you may need less stitches so that your hat won't be too loose.

 How Long Should A Knitted Hat Be Before Decreasing?